joshbronson-lsst-work/make-tom/README.md

 it meets the minimum requirements laid out in this subsection.

 1. Make sure this repository is inside the directory for your TOM.
-2. For the docker container to build properly and push to your environment, the following should be added to a requrements.txt file at the base of your TOM, if any of these are not already present there, with the exceptions noted in the comments below:
+2. For the Docker container to build properly and push to your environment, the following should be added to a requrements.txt file at the base of your TOM, if any of these are not already present there, with the exceptions noted in the comments below: